 TikTokers say this L'Oreal lipstick — on sale for $7 — is comparable to Charlotte Tilbury's Pillow Talk

+TikTokers say this $7 lipstick is comparable to Charlotte Tilbury's universally flattering Pillow Talk

 I don’t know about you, but for me, waiting for Charlotte Tilbury’s must-have Pillow Talk lipstick to go on sale feels like watching paint dry.
 But I have to have it.
 HAVE TO.
 Failing that, and like many other beauty enthusiasts out there, I’ve gone on a search-and-destroy mission for the perfect Pillow Talk lookalike (at a manageable price) and amassed enough nude lipsticks to open my own drugstore makeup counter.
-But I can finally call off the dogs: TikTok has stumbled up the perfect match in a L’Oréal shade — Colour Riche Les Nu Intense — and it’s on sale at Amazon for just $7 (was $10), which is a whopping $29 less than Pillow Talk.
+But I can finally call off the dogs: TikTok has scrounged up the perfect match in a L’Oréal shade — Colour Riche Les Nu Intense — and it’s on sale at Amazon for just $7 (was $10), which is a whopping $29 less than Pillow Talk.

 Thanks to vitamin E and argan oil, this lipstick goes on luxuriously smooth and keeps your lips feeling soft and supple.

 If you’re a little late to the makeup party, Charlotte Tilbury’s Matte Revolution Pillow Talk lipstick is one of those shades that allegedly looks good on everyone.
-Yep, that includes celebs like Britney Spears, who wore it on her wedding day in June.
+Yep, that includes celebs like Britney Spears, who wore it on her wedding day last year.

-It’s a slightly pink nude in a moisturizing matte formula that nourishes your lips with vitamin E. The color is designed to work with your natural skin tone to enhance your lips and make them look full.
-But not everyone wants pouty lips for $35.
-Seven bucks, on the other hand, is pretty doable, and I’m so glad TikTok picked up the search for me and found a comparable shade from the ever-reliable L’Oréal at Amazon.
+Pillow Talk is a slightly pink nude in a moisturizing matte formula that nourishes your lips with vitamin E. The color is designed to work with your natural skin tone to enhance your lips and make them look full.
+But not everyone wants to fork over $35 for perfectly pink and pouty lips — we get it.
+Seven bucks, on the other hand, is a pretty doable alternative, and I’m so glad TikTok picked up the search for me and found a comparable shade at an awesome price from the ever-reliable L’Oréal at Amazon.

-The shade is Colour Riche Les Nu Intense (the number on the bottom of the lipstick is 181).
 The Colour Riche line has been around since the ‘80s, but it is continuously improved and upgraded.
 This version has a creamy satin finish and is enriched with vitamin E (like Pillow Talk) with the addition of argan oil to make your lips feel extra soft.
+The particular shade in question here is Colour Riche Les Nu Intense (the number on the bottom of the lipstick is 181).

 TikTokers are convinced the Les Nus 181 Intense matches Pillow Talk...and Amazon shoppers agree.